 Use Our Facilities

 NREL, through the support of the U.S. Department of Energy, has several facilities that support energy systems integration research, development, and testing.
 To help advance research and strengthen product marketability in buildings research, our facilities are available to industrial, university, and government researchers for collaborative research.
 We can also provide experienced research staff to help conduct testing, or you can perform testing on your own.

-- If you would like to partner with NREL at the ESIF, please complete a detailed summary of your project using the Project Summary Form as a guide.
-The Project Summary Form requests information on your projects:
+- If you would like to partner with NREL at the ESIF, complete a detailed summary of your project using the Project Summary Form as a guide.
+The form covers information about your project:

-When your Project Summary is complete, please email it to Dr. Martha Symko-Davies, NREL's Business Development Manager.
-NREL will review your Project Summary for alignment with NREL/ESIF capabilities and project feasibility after which we will contact you to discuss potential partnership mechanisms.
+When your project summary is complete, email it to Dr. Martha Symko-Davies, NREL's business development manager.
+NREL will review your project summary for alignment with NREL/ESIF capabilities and project feasibility and then contact you to discuss potential partnership mechanisms.

 For more information about how to work with NREL's Energy Systems Integration Facility, please contact Dr. Martha Symko-Davies: (303) 898-4834.